What is autism?

 How can autism affect mental health?

-Autistic people are more likely to be affected by mental health problems than those not on the spectrum.
+Autistic people are more likely to be affected by mental health problems than neurotypical people.
 Mental health concerns can get overshadowed by behavioural traits of autism and therefore overlooked.
 Below we look at some of the concerns autistic people can face.

 Anxiety